overengineer/overengineer.github.io/_posts/2019-01-01-AsyncStreamCipher.md

 ---
 layout: post
-title: Self-Synchronous Stream Stream with LFSR on FPGA
+title: Async Stream Cipher on FPGA
 ---

 # Self-Synchronous Stream Stream with LFSR on FPGA